 - Obtained summary judgment of former public employee’s lawsuit alleging nine discrimination and retaliation causes of action.

-- Won an appeal in which the California Court of Appeal ordered dismissal of lawsuit filed by city employees who claimed the city infringed their vested constitutional rights when it changed the pension contribution rate for their retirement plan.
+- Won an appeal in which a class of city employees claimed the city violated their vested constitutional rights when the city changed the pension contribution rate for their retirement plan.

 - Won a binding arbitration in a disability discrimination action against a Fortune 50 client.